 Buddhism teaches about the nature of the self, western psychotherapy understands how we develop into the self in response to life's experiences and neuroscience (the study of the brain and the nervous system) explains how the self manifests in our bodies in the present moment.

 Mindfulness based psychotherapy works with the power of our awareness in the present moment to explore the nature of who we are and how we relate to ourselves when we are suffering.
-The objects of our awareness are the feelings and sensations in the body, their constant interplay with the internal dialogue of the mind and what happens when these combine with the emotions, perceptions and beliefs which are simultaneously activated, yet often beneath the level of our conscious awareness.
+The objects of our awareness are the feelings and sensations in the body, their constant interplay with the internal dialogue of the mind and then, what happens when these combine with the emotions, perceptions and core beliefs which are simultaneously activated and playing out in our lives, yet are so often beneath the level of our conscious awareness.